General

 In Stylo, a distinction is made between images and images in frames.

-If you upload an image and do not select a frame, the image will automatically receive a frame.
+If you upload an image and do not select a frame, the image automatically receives a frame.

 If you want to "enhance" such an image without a frame and create a frame, you can use the "Crop Image" function.

-Images can typically only be resized proportionally with the mouse by grabbing a corner point and changing the image.
+Images can be resized proportionally with the mouse by grabbing a corner point and changing the image.
 The right of an image also allows for non-proportional resizing to be enabled.

 Image Formats